Planting and MCMC Sampling from the Potts model

-One bottleneck of the cluster expansion technique is that it relies, roughly, on controlling how much a configuration differs from the max-energy configurations and arguing that the difference is relatively small, so it is typically most accurate under appropriate limits (e.g. fixing $d$ and taking $q$ large).
+Despite these positive algorithmic developments, the cluster expansion technique that underpins the analysis of these algorithms is inherently ``perturbative'', relying roughly on controlling how much a typical configuration differs from the max-energy configurations and arguing that the difference is relatively small.
+In the case of the Potts model, the resulting estimates are accurate only when $q$ is quite large relative to $d$.
 By contrast, it is conjectured that sampling on the random regular graph should be possible for all $q,d\geq 3$ (and all $\beta>0$), and hence more precise tools are needed to settle the picture for small $q,d$.
-The only result so far that works for general $q,d\geq 3$ up to the optimal threshold is by Blanca and Gheissari \cite{BG} who showed that random-cluster dynamics mixes in $O(n\log n)$ time when $\beta<\beta_u$, for arbitrary initialisation.
-Note that for $\beta>\beta_u$ the results of \cite{coja2023} give worst-case initialisations that slow down the mixing time to $\emm^{\Omega(n)}$; more generally, for $\beta>\beta_u$, the presence of the ordered mode imposes correlation phenomena that are hard to handle, especially for small values of $q,d$.
+The only result so far that works for general $q,d\geq 3$ is by Blanca and Gheissari \cite{BG} who showed that random-cluster dynamics mixes in $O(n\log n)$ time when $\beta<\beta_u$, for arbitrary initialisation.
+Note that for $\beta>\beta_u$ the results of \cite{coja2023} give worst-case initialisations that slow down the mixing time of the Glauber dynamics to $\emm^{\Omega(n)}$; more generally, for $\beta>\beta_u$, the presence of the ordered mode imposes correlation phenomena that are hard to handle, especially for small values of $q,d$.